Directions to Trailheads

 - Klickitat Town Park: Drive 13 miles up Hwy 142 to the middle of the town of Klickitat, and look for a grocery store on the left.
 Park just beyond the grocery store, on the left by the little park under the trees.

 - Wahkiacus: Take Hwy.
 142 about 16 miles (about 3 miles past the town of Klickitat), turn right on Horseshoe Bend Rd. and cross the bridge over the Klickitat River.
 In a few hundred yards turn right on Schilling Rd., and then take an immediate right into a parking area with a portapotty.
 From here you can hike west along the Klickitat to the mineral springs and beyond, or you can cross Schilling Rd and head east into Swale Canyon.

 - Harms Rd.: From Lyle, take the Lyle-Centerville Hwy., which starts in the center of Lyle between the gas station and the Cafe.
 Head north for approximately 15 miles.
 Watch for the sign for the Klickitat Trail and turn left on Harms Rd.
 Drive north one-half mile and park just north of the trestle bridge over Swale Creek.
 There is a portable toilet at this location.

-ALERT: The Swale Canyon portion of the trail is now closed until mid-October due to fire danger.
+- As is the annual custom, the Swale Canyon portion of the trail is now closed until mid-October due to fire danger.
 All other sections of the trail are open for your enjoyment.
-The Swale Canyon portion of the Klickitat Trail closes annually to all recreational use until mid-October.
-We rely on Washington Department of Natural Resources (DNR) to determine the reasonable and responsible time to close Swale Canyon.
-According to DNR’s fire danger rating, the danger level has now reached reached “high” – therefore, Swale Canyon is off-limits.
-Here’s the link to check for current fire danger conditions in Washington state:
+The Swale Canyon portion of the Klickitat Trail closes annually to all recreational use from mid-June to approximately mid-October.
+Washington Department of Natural Resources (DNR) determines the reasonable and responsible time to close Swale Canyon.
+According to DNR’s fire danger rating, when the danger level reaches reached “high” – Swale Canyon becomes off-limits.
+Here’s the link to check fire danger conditions in Washington state: